justin13601/ACES/docs/source/usage.md

 **Example: `inhospital-mortality.yaml`**

+Please see the [Task Configuration File Overview](https://eventstreamaces.readthedocs.io/en/latest/overview.html#task-configuration-file) for details on how to create this configuration for your own task!

-This task configuration defines a cohort for the binary prediction of in-hospital mortality 48 hours after admission.
+This particular task configuration defines a cohort for the binary prediction of in-hospital mortality 48 hours after admission.
 Patients with 5 or more records between the start of their record and 24 hours after the admission will be included.
 The cohort includes both those that have been discharged (label=`0`)  and those that have died (label=`1`).

 ```yaml
 predicates: